On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification

 In addition, we can observe that the measurement and simulation results are generally consistent.
-However, the experimental ${\rm S}_{21}$ values are lower than those in simulations below around $25{\rm GHz}$.
-This is possibly due to the cut-off frequency of the two coaxial-to-waveguide adapters that are connected to the transducers in the measurements \cite{wr28}, while in the simulations, the waveguide ports were directly connected to the transducers.
-Furthermore, we can see that this set of ${\rm S}_{21}$ curves gradually drops as the distance increases across the bandwidth.
+However, the experimental ${\rm S}_{21}$ values are lower than those in simulations below around $25\,{\rm GHz}$.
+This is possibly due to the cut-off frequency of the two coaxial-to-waveguide adapters as shown in TABLE \ref{Table1} that are connected to the transducers in the measurements \cite{wr28}, while in the simulations, waveguide ports are directly connected to the transducers.
+Furthermore, we can see that this set of ${\rm S}_{21}$ curves gradually drops as the distance increases across the frequency band.